Types of Failed Neck Surgery

 - Failed Neck Fusion – Cervical spinal fusion is a common way to treat issues like neck injuries, degenerative disc disease, cervical hernias, and more.
 Although the surgery can be highly successful, issues such as adjacent segment disease, surgical error, and missed neck pain sources may all contribute to failed neck fusion.

 - Failed ACDF – Anterior cervical discectomy and fusion fails at a lower rate, but can still fail due to issues such as poor quality surgery, pseudo-arthritis, and infection.

 - Failed Artificial Disc in Cervical Spine – Artificial disc installation in the cervical spine runs the risk of failure if the body reacts to the artificial disc as a foreign invader, or if the hardware breaks down over time.

 - Failed Cervical Cage – Interbody cages require significant dependence on hardware, and while breakage is rare, the cages can impact nerve roots or dislodge on the body, which may lead to significant pain and discomfort.

-Excellent surgeons have excellent success rate.
+Excellent surgeons have excellent success rates.
 But almost any type of neck surgery runs the risk of failure.
 When you suffer from some type of failed neck surgery, knowing the type of surgery is important for determining treatment.

 Treatment Steps for Failed Neck Surgery

-If you have pain in your neck after neck surgery, and there is a chance that your neck surgery failed, proper diagnosis from a trained FBSS expert is important.
+If you have pain in your neck after neck surgery, and there is a chance that your neck surgery failed, a proper diagnosis from a trained FBSS expert is important.
 Here at Spine Center Atlanta, we see patients from all over the United States to help determine the exact cause of their failed neck surgery, and what can be done to treat it.
 For more information, please call us today at 404-900-7690.